Skip to content

 Our spring water is filtered naturally by sand and gravel as it rises to the surface at a crisp temperature of 45 degrees. absorbing essential vitamins and minerals along the way.
 It is well balanced, extremely pure, and our source is located on hundreds of acres of protected land.
 Our spring water is regularly tested and the results of our latest spring water quality report and our 100% PFAS free test results are always available to view on our site.
 Two sanitary bore holes supply our water which is collected in a food grade pipeline that fills 45,000 gallon stainless steel silo tanks.
 The water is lastly micro-filtered and passed through a UV light water treatment, reaching the highest quality and safety standards.

-Great Springs water stations currently accept credit card, Apple Pay, Google Pay, and promotional credit through our QR Code readers.
+Great Springs water stations currently accept cash, credit cards, Apple Pay, Google Pay, and promotional credit through our QR Code readers.

 Great Springs occasionally runs promotional events where QR coupons with store credit are given away.
 If you ever receive this credit the coupons can be scanned at the QR code reader to apply the discount.
 Outside of this application, the QR code readers are not used for regular payment, which is handled at each water station’s checkout machines.